facephi/sdk-mobile-documentation/ios_versioned_docs/version-1.5.6/Behavior_Component.md

 pod 'FPHISDKMainComponent', '~> 1.5.0'
 ```

-To install the Selphi component, the following entry must be included in the Podfile of the application:
+To install the Behaviorcomponent, the following entry must be included in the Podfile of the application:

 ```
 pod 'FPHISDKBehaviorComponent', '~> 1.5.0'